- The Internet Is Too Internationalized To Be Controlled

 - The Internet Is Too Filled with Hackers to Be Controlled

-The Internet Is Too Interconnected to Be Controlled
+The Internet Is Too Filled with Hackers to Be Controlled